-This course is a continuation of CET 1031 intended to provide proficiency in the creation and understanding of working drawings related to Civil and Environmental Engineering Technology.
-Topics include advanced CAD entity manipulation, customization, and programming.
-The student is introduced to a civil and environmental/survey software package used for site mapping, terrain modeling, and road and utilities design.
-In addition, related technologies such as Geographic Information Systems (GIS), their application, and data sources are discussed; 6 hours studio per week.
-Prerequisite: CET 1031
+This course is a continuation of CET 1031 intended to provide proficiency in the creation and understanding of working drawings related to civil engineering.
+Covered AutoCAD topics include advance AutoCAD entity manipulation, customization, and programming.
+The student is introduced to a civil survey software package used for site mapping, terrain modeling, and road and utility design.
+In addition, related technologies such as Geographic Information Systems (GIS), their application, and data sources are discussed; 6 hours of laboratory per week.
+Prerequisite: CET 1031 tion and design, construction surveying, and advanced surveying topics.
+Specialized equipment such as electronic distance measuring instruments and state-of-the-art total stations and data collectors are used in the field labs.
+Least squares adjustments are introduced.
+Cogo surveying software is an integral portion of the course; 2 hours of lecture, 6 hours of laboratory per week.
+Prerequisite: CET 1011,1032; MAT 1420 [Course fee: \$35]